Glimpse/Home/README.md

 Thanks for checking out the Glimpse preview!
 By downloading this software, you agree to the license agreement.

+## Latest News

+Nov 17, 2016 - We've released version 0.14.1!
+This is the biggest release of Glimpse for Node yet.
+Find out more in our [annoucement issue](https://github.com/Glimpse/Home/issues/75).

+---

 ## Node.js Installation Instructions

 Glimpse releases are available via our custom NPM feed: [https://www.myget.org/F/g-beta/npm/](https://www.myget.org/F/g-beta/npm/)